mauriciopoppe/blog/site/content/notes/tmux-to-zellij.md

 - Organization of workspaces using sessions
   - Quickly create vertical and horizontal panes
   - Seamless movement between my editor and my terminals
-  - Seamless integration with neovim
+  - Seamless integration with Neovim
 - Switch sessions effectively
   - Single keybind to switch between sessions
   - Use a list of known workspaces as input to start/switch sessions

 ## Learning Zellij

-Zellij's introduces modes similar to vi where each mode has its own separate keybindings, for more info about the modes read https://zellij.dev/documentation/keybindings-modes.html
+Zellij introduces modes similar to vi where each mode has its own separate keybindings, for more info about the modes read https://zellij.dev/documentation/keybindings-modes.html

-I mapped `Ctrl + Space` to enter switch from Normal mode to Tmux mode and back.
+I mapped `Ctrl + Space` to switch from Normal mode to Tmux mode and back.

 ## Organization of workspaces using sessions